 Therefore, when your employees use their personal printers to print work-related documents, it poses a big security issue for the cyber security workforce.
 It’s also important to note that some of these employees might leave the company at some point and continue holding on to confidential data stored on their devices, and you won’t get a chance to retrieve or erase it.

-Additionally, the risk of remote working increases when the employees start using company-assigned devices for non-work activities.
+Additionally, the remote work cyber security risk increases when the employees start using company-assigned devices for non-work activities.
 Remote working security is jeopardized when employees use these devices to send out personal emails, shop online, or access their social media accounts.

 Unsecured Home Wi-Fi Networks